-Consists of any CBD product designed to pass through the digestive tract, including edibles and certain capsules.
+This will include any CBD product that is designed to pass through the digestive tract, including edibles and CBD capsules.
 This method has one of the lowest levels of bioavailability as it requires the CBD to pass through both the stomach and liver before entering the bloodstream.

 Because of this, ingested CBD tends to have a lower and more gradual effect, taking longer for you to both feel it and process it out of your body.
 Depending on dosage, diet, metabolism and several other factors, it can take anywhere between twenty minutes and two hours for you to feel the effects of an edible.

-When it comes to moving it out of your system, research indicates an average of two to five days to completely expel the remaining CBD.
+When it comes to moving it out of your system, research indicates an average of two to five days for the CBD to completely leave your system.

 As well as generally being available in stronger doses than edibles, inhaling a CBD infused e-liquid from a vape has a much higher bioavailability and will take effect much more quickly.